Churchyard Trail

 The yew trees near the fence - with another row east of the church - are estimated to be 225 years old.
 This means they began life around 1800, though may not have been planted in the churchyard until Richard Spurgeon was Rector and maybe sought to 'beautify' the churchyard as well as the church!
 A print dated 1822 does not show any yew trees - unless they are just small shrubs, like the Millennium Yew you will see later.

-Come through the gate and take the path to the LEFT of the church.
+Take the path to the LEFT of the church.
 Look UP at the tower [4].
 The clock is the World War 2 war memorial, dedicated 8th October 1950 and refurbished by the Parish Council in 2020.

 Take a closer look at the building material: the tower tells us a lot about local geology.
 It is mostly made of local black FLINT - a rock that occurs in chalk.
 The mortar is made from local CHALK.
 Flints are too small to make good corner-stones, so these are of LIMESTONE from Lincolnshire - 100 miles away.
 The flints in the buttresses have been skilfully knapped by hand to make them square.
 There are a few non-local stones.
 These are almost certainly GLACIAL ERRATICS - stones brought to Mulbarton from northern England by ice-sheets in the Ice Age.
 The BRICKS AND TILES in the tower are unusual - there were no bricks or tiles being made in England at the time this tower was built, so they are probably from the ruins of Caister Roman town, 3 miles to the north-east.
 If so, they date from roughly the time when Jesus was on earth...